LCDR Alexander Sinclair

 Upon retiring from the U.S. Navy, Admiral Sinclair completed George Washington Law School and was admitted to the Washington, DC bar.
 He clerked for a Superior Court Judge and later served as a Public Defender in Washington, DC.

-Admiral Sinclair died in Mc Lean, VA on September 14, 2009, at age 82.
+Admiral Sinclair departed on eternal patrol from Mc Lean, VA on September 14, 2009, at age 82.
 He is burried in Arlington National Cemetery.

 Alex Sinclair in 2000 with granddaughter Katelyn